donundeen/WeCanMusic/server/README.md

 Whenever you change this, you'll need to restart the server (really just Fluidsynth.service then wecanmusic.service, but it's easier to just reboot the machine))

-create a “workingsoundfont.sf2” file, and we copy whatever sf2 file we want to use to this name.

 # Fix some permissions